ramshivomgaur/Elevate-Labs-Final-project/SilentType/SilentType/readME.txt

 📌 Project Overview
 -----------------------------------------------------------

-This project is a secure keylogger tool built for educational and research purposes.
+This project is a secure SilentType tool built for educational and research purposes.
 It captures each keystroke on a system, encrypts it in real-time using a symmetric encryption key, and stores it with a timestamp in a log file.
-A GUI viewer application is also included to decrypt and visualize these logs.
+A GUI viewer application is also included to decrypt and visualise these logs.

-All sensitive logs are encrypted using the `cryptography.fernet` module to ensure data confidentiality even if the logs are accessed directly.
+All sensitive logs are encrypted using the `cryptography.fernet` module to ensure data confidentiality, even if the logs are accessed directly.

 -----------------------------------------------------------
 📦 Project Structure
 -----------------------------------------------------------

-|-- keylogger.py         → Starts keylogging and logs encrypted keys
+|--SilentType.py         → Starts keylogging and logs encrypted keys
 |-- encrypt_util.py      → Handles encryption and decryption logic
 |-- keygeneration.py     → Generates Fernet encryption key
-|-- decrypt.py           → CLI tool to read and decrypt log file
+|-- decrypt.py           → CLI tool to read and decrypt a log file
 |-- gui_log_viewer.py    → GUI viewer to decrypt and display keystrokes
 |-- config.json          → Stores the encryption key (used by logger/viewer)
 |-- logs/